Get Involved with Access Advocacy

 With any federal actions, your voice matters more than you may realize.
 Legislators creating possible actions use your personal stories to make the case for new legislation; personal stories of how these laws could impact you hold sway.

 Get Involved with State-by-State Efforts

-- The Diabetes Patient Advocacy Coalition (DPAC) maintains a current list of the most promising state actions impacting people with diabetes, including built-in tools that make it easy to contact your state lawmakers.
+The Diabetes Patient Advocacy Coalition (DPAC) also maintains a current list of the most promising state actions impacting people with diabetes, including built-in tools that make it easy to contact your state lawmakers.
 Get involved locally to make a meaningful difference.

 Protect Preexisting Condition Coverage